 The Impact Of Smoking On Dental Implants

-This does not mean that a smoker cannot have a dental implant.
-During your consultation, Dr Teo will explain in greater detail the risks associated with being a smoker and how best to approach dental implant treatment in order to maximise the chances of success in your situation.
-Please feel free to contact us on(03) 5298 1020 if you have any queries.
+Due to the surgical nature of this treatment, it is important to undergo a complete examination and assessment to determine whether dental implants are a good option for your situation.
+During your consultation, Dr Teo will explain the risks associated with being a smoker and how best to approach dental implant treatment in order to maximise the chances of success in your situation.